kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/oft-implementation.md

 ## Deployment

 The OFT contract needs to be deployed on both the source (e.g., Astar Network) and the destination (e.g., Ethereum) chains.
 This process is similar to the deployment process for our simple cross-chain transaction sample.
-However, instead of building a new contract, we will deploy the boilerplate OFT contract provided by Layerzero's solidity examples, which provides all of the base functionality necessary to deploy an OFT on multiple chains.
+However, this time in our constructor we will mint 100 tokens to the address that deploys the contract.

 To initiate, set up a deployment script in your `/scripts` folder, and add constructor arguments based on the OFTV2 constructor function below:

 ***Solidity***

     ```sol
+    import "@layerzerolabs/contracts/OFTV2.sol";

+    contract OFT is OFTV2 {
         constructor(
             string memory _name,
             string memory _symbol,
             uint8 _sharedDecimals,
             address _lzEndpoint
         ) ERC20(_name, _symbol) BaseOFTV2(_sharedDecimals, _lzEndpoint) {
-        uint8 decimals = decimals();
-        require(_sharedDecimals <= decimals, "OFT: sharedDecimals must be <= decimals");
-        ld2sdRate = 10**(decimals - _sharedDecimals);
+            _mint(_msgSender(), 100 * 10**_localDecimals);
+        }
     }

     ```